10 Stylish Wedding Looks For Grooms of 2020!

 LOOK ONE: IT'S A MATCH

-The rules of men's fashion stipulates that your pocket square and tie should never match, but many of our customers feel more comfortable pairing them up with the same fabric and colour as they don't know what combination works best.
-If this is how you feel, don't hesitate to get in contact with us via phone, email or live chat.
+Some men's fashion guides stipulates that your pocket square and tie should never match, but this isn't true.
+Most of our customers feel more comfortable pairing them up with the same fabric and colour as they don't know what combination works best and want to keep the look consistent.
+However, if you do want to mix and match but need help doing so, don't hesitate to get in contact with us for style advice.

 This look would look even better with a simple white pocket square in clear cut fold.
 The coral tie, paired with the beautiful rose, makes a dapper combination in itself.